osamaemumba/purview-poc/README.md

 </p>

 * Use the OneClick Deployment button above to start the deployment of resources.
 Currently it takes ~15 minutes for one complete deployment.

+## Troubleshooting

+This portion lists solutions to problems one might encounter with Purview OneClick Deployment.

+### Common Problems

+Here is a list of common problems one might encounter while deploying the template.

+* Deployment failed on runDataFactory step
+* Deployment failed on triggerConfigurePurviewFunction step

+### Solution
+In case the deployment failed on both above mentioned steps, this can be caused by the Powershell modules used to run the deployment script.
+Make sure that:

+* App Registration client ID and client secret passed were correct
+* The application service principal has access to roles `Purview Data Curator` and `Purview Data Source Administrator` at subscription level.

+If the above requirements are satisfied, rerunning the deployment should resolve this issue.